 For more information on how to migrate to the latest FDK version, see the migration guide.

-The platform version is upgraded to version 2.3, which will be reflected in the manifest.json file of the app.
+The platform version has been upgraded to version 2.3, which will be reflected in the manifest.json file of the app.
 To start using the new Request Method, ensure to migrate the apps to platform version 2.3.
 For information on how to migrate to the latest platform version, see the migration guide.

-We have redefined the way an app can make an HTTP request, with the introduction of the templated request method that is more secure and prevents arbitrary construction of requests through a mandatory request snapshot.
+We have redefined the way an app can make an HTTP request with the introduction of the templated request method that is more secure and prevents arbitrary construction of requests through a mandatory request snapshot.
 This entails,

 - A new configuration file to add HTTP request configurations/templates -

-- A new property in the app manifest, for each product, to explicitly describe which templates defined in the configuration file are used in the app code - requests.
+- A new property in the app manifest for each product to explicitly describe which templates defined in the configuration file are used in the app code - requests.